harel-coffee/OmicLearn-auto/README.md

 ---
 ## OmicLearn

-Transparent exploration of machine learning for biomarker discovery from proteomics and omics data
+Transparent exploration of machine learning for biomarker discovery from proteomics and omics data.

 ## Manuscript